 - The second type of stem cell is the adult stem cell.
 These stem cells are called multipotent, which means they can differentiate into closely related cell lines, but they are not capable of creating a complete organ.
 Adult stem cells are found in the bone marrow, adipose tissue (fat), skin, liver, blood vessels, and neurons.
 Contrary to embryonic stem cells, there are no moral or ethical concerns in harvesting these cells, activating them, and reintroducing them back to the patient in areas where healing and regeneration are needed.

-Why we take the cells from adipose (fat) tissue
+Why do we take the cells from adipose (fat) tissue

 What we can do with the stem cells